Data-Driven Risk Measurement by SV-GARCH-EVT Model: Extreme Value Theory and Dynamic Risk Measurements

+It is common to assume asset returns follow a conditional normal distribution with time-varying variances for VaR calculation.
+However, this approach inadequately captures tail risks.
+To improve accuracy, VaR can be supplemented with Extreme Value Theory (EVT), which directly fits tail data to better estimate tail quantiles and address fat tails.

-\quad\quad The extreme value theory consists of Block Maxima model and POT (peaks over threshold).
-The POT model supposes the distribution function of the standard residual series $\{Z_t\}$ is $F(z)$, and denote by $u$ the threshold of a certain sufficient threshold, define $F_u(y)$ as the conditional distribution function of the random variable $Z$ over the threshold $u$, which can be expressed as:
+The Peaks Over Threshold (POT) in extreme value theory assumes the distribution function of the standard residual series \(\{Z_t\}\) is \(F(z)\).
+Given a threshold \(u\), the conditional distribution function \(F_u(y)\) of the random variable \(Z\) over the threshold \(u\) can be expressed as: